metasfresh/metasfresh/README.md

 __Window__

 Class based component (`components/`).
 The window component creates the general layout for a frontend UI based on sections, columns, elementgroups, elementlines and elements.
+The layout information is received from the backend API.
+- Dropzone
+- EntryTable
+- MasterWidget
+- Separator
 - Table
-- EntryTable
 - TableContextShortcuts
 - Tabs
 - Tooltips
-- MasterWidget
-- Dropzone
-- Separator

 __DocumentList__

 Class based component (`components/app/`).
 The DocumentList component shows all records in a Main Table View.
 This View are always shown when opening any window without a record ID, e.g. opened when clicking on menu entry or via document reference.
-- Spinner
 - BlankPage
 - DataLayoutWrapper
 - Filters